Kooluve/Better-Mouse-And-Gamepad/CONTRIBUTING.md

 ### Troubleshoot

-If you encounter issues as you set up your environment, message me through GitHub or message the IRC group on [LiberaChat](https://libera.chat/) at `#BMAG`.
+If you run into any issues when setting up your environment, message me through GitHub or through IRC *(Internet Relay Chat)* group on [LiberaChat](https://libera.chat/) at `#BMAG`.